Veer off the beaten path to small-town U.S.A. for the ultimate in summer fun.

 Kennett Square, Pennsylvania

-This historic 6,160-resident town in Pennsylvania’s Chester County, 40 miles southwest of Philadelphia, is known as the “Mushroom Capital of the World” (and you can smell it in the air).
+This historic 6,174-resident town in Pennsylvania’s Chester County, 40 miles southwest of Philadelphia, is known as the “Mushroom Capital of the World” (and you can smell it in the air).
 Its other claim to fame is Longwood Gardens, heaven for horticulturalists with its Japanese wisteria, Spanish bluebells, Carolina allspice, and other seasonal blooms.
 An idyllic, tree-lined Main Street cuts through the town center, dotted with an award-winning farm-to-table restaurant (Talula’s Table), a squeezably cute pie shop (Nomadic Pies), a made-in-the-USA clothing and accessories boutique (State & Union), and a third-wave coffeehouse that doubles as a community hub (Philter).
-Skedaddle off the main drag and you’ll find a host of authentic Mexican eateries supported by the local Latino community (El Rinconsito and La Peña Mexicana spring to mind).
-Oh, and about that famous fungus—you can pick up souvenir shiitakes at The Mushroom Cap or catch a mushroom-cooking demo at The Woodlands at Phillips.
+Skedaddle off the main drag and you’ll find a host of Mexican eateries supported by the local Latino community (El Rinconsito and La Peña Mexicana spring to mind).
+Oh, and about that famous fungus—you can pick up souvenir shiitakes at The Mushroom Cap or catch a mushroom-cooking demo at The Woodlands at Phillips Mushroom Farms.

 Wherever you go, you’ll be encircled by rugged Rocky Mountain goodness.
-Serious hikers should carve out a day for bagging a 13,000-footer; rock climbers can scramble up the red-cliffed, multi-pitch Sandias, accessible via the Old Twin Peaks Trail; and the rest of you lazy bums can hitch a ride up to Corkscrew Gulch, Imogene Pass, and/or Yankee Boy Basin by booking a seat on a 4x4 scenic tour with Colorado West Jeeps.
+Serious hikers should carve out a day for bagging a 13,000-footer; rock climbers can scramble up the red-cliffed, multi-pitch Sandia Mountains, accessible via the Old Twin Peaks Trail; and the rest of you lazy bums can hitch a ride up to Corkscrew Gulch, Imogene Pass, and/or Yankee Boy Basin by booking a seat on a 4x4 scenic tour with Colorado West Jeeps.
 They handle the driving; you do the gasping and photographing.
 Win-win.

 There are old-fashioned frontier murals around every bend; Big Brewster, painted by Texas artist Stylle Read on the side of Kiowa Gallery, is a national treasure.
 Alpine is also ripe for side-tripping, seeing how it’s just 40 miles to the University of Texas’s McDonald Observatory, host of popular planet-scoping stargazing sessions, and 72 miles north of Big Bend National Park, one of the least visited (and most breathtaking) national parks in the lower 48.
 Tip: August is an especially good time to go to Alpine because that’s when the Big Bend Ranch Rodeo hits town.

-This eclectic Montana mountain town (population: 7,300), one hour north of Yellowstone National Park, is the ideal escape for travelers seeking a mix of nature, arts, and shopping.
+This eclectic Montana mountain town (population: 7,529), located one hour north of Yellowstone National Park, is the ideal escape for travelers seeking a mix of nature, arts, and shopping.
 Livingston’s historic downtown looks straight out of a movie: all weathered brick facades hung with vertical signage and set against a painterly backdrop of snow-capped peaks.
 (In fact, A River Runs Through It was filmed here.)
-There are plenty of kooky stores to explore around town: Babione’s Wilson Boots is like stepping into the Wild West, with the exotic footwear to match, while the Livingston Kite Company sells a high-flying selection of single-line kites.
+There are plenty of kooky stores to explore around town: Babione’s Wilson Boots Emporium is like stepping into the Wild West, with the exotic footwear to match, while the Livingston Kite Company sells a high-flying selection of single-line kites.
 Catch a musical at the Shane Lalani Center for the Arts or soak your bones in a mineral bath at Chico Hot Springs in nearby Pray.

 Livingston is also a jumping-off point for a plethora of outdoor regional activities.
 Anglers can fish for wild trout on the Yellowstone River, hikers can pick up half a dozen trails in town, and there are numerous outfitters who’ll gladly sit you on the back of a horse or in the front of a river raft for a day of white-knuckle adventuring.